CageCode/World-Food-Ecosystems/practical3/QGIS.md

 <br />

-Now... in the previous practical, you have learned how to load a DEM (which will be an image).
+In earlier practicals, you have learned how to load a DEM (which will be an image).
 To now extract elevation values for the points, you can use what you have learned today and in the previous course.

-If you're lost, try to follow these steps:
+With your newly acquired skills, perform the following steps:
 1. import the DEM like you have done in the first practical
 2. adjust the code above, but only the blue parts are necessary to adjust:
     - line 1: here you should define the DEM image